OKnischay/cloconepalinternship2025/2025-01-21/README.md

 # Task 2: Intro to Cron Jobs - System Monitoring Task

 # Objective:
- -To create a simple script to monitor system processes and learn how to automate tasks using cron jobs.
+ - To create a simple script to monitor system processes and learn how to automate tasks using cron jobs.

 ## Task done